rama270677/Generate-Synthetic-Images-with-DCGANs-in-Keras/README.md

 # MyRepository
 Deep Convolutional Generative Adversarial
-Networks (DCGANs and GANs)
+Networks (DCGANs and GANs).
  Design and train DCGANs using the Keras API in
 Python

 In this hands-on project, you will learn about